 Planning No. n/a

 Project No. CI.00383

-Project Status Turnkey (Tender to be awarded June 2020)
+Project Status Turnkey (Tender awarded May 2020)

 Amanzimtoti is supplied with water from two sources.
-Raw water (capacity 20 M l /d) is supplied from Nungwane Dam and treated at Amanzimtoti Water Treatment Plant (WTP) and the South Coast Augmentation Pipeline can supply a maximum capacity of 75 M l /d of potable water from the Wiggins WTP to Amanzimtoti WTP.
+Raw water (capacity 20 Me/d) is supplied from Nungwane Dam and treated at Amanzimtoti Water Treatment Plant (WTP) and the South Coast Augmentation Pipeline can supply a maximum capacity of 75 Me/d of potable water from the Wiggins WTP to Amanzimtoti WTP.
 The growth in demand along the South Coast means that the total demand on the system is likely to exceed the supply capacity at this point before the Lower uMkhomazi Water Project is constructed.
-An, interim, augmentation scheme could supply an additional 8 M l /d raw water from the Lovu River to the Amanzimtoti WTP to mitigate the potential need for restrictions as demand increases.
+An, interim, augmentation scheme could supply an additional 8 Me/d raw water from the Lovu River to the Amanzimtoti WTP to mitigate the potential need for restrictions as demand increases.

-Figure 11.52 illustrates the conceptual level layout of the proposed raw water augmentation to the Amanzimtoti WTP from the Lovu River.
+Figure 11.77 illustrates the conceptual level layout of the proposed raw water augmentation to the Amanzimtoti WTP from the Lovu River.
 The proposed scheme is summarised as follows: